Kickskii/G15ae-Bible/The Plan Outline.md

-Introduction to Curve Optimizer why is it not exactly undervolting why PerCore and why not just use AllCore the few methods of doing per core and pro's and cons of them how to use premade RyzenAdj scripts to do percore for every core one by one going from high to low this time cause time is of the essence what error look like
+Introduction to Curve Optimizer why is it not exactly undervolting why PerCore and why not just use AllCore the two methods of doing per core and pro's and cons of them how to use premade RyzenAdj scripts to do percore for every core one by one going from high to low this time cause time is of the essence what error look like